Programs

 Spay/Neuter Voucher Program

 ARF's voucher program was launched in July 2020, thanks to several generous donations earmarked to help people get their cats/dogs spayed or neutered.
 The voucher covers approximately fifty percent of a routine spay or neuter.
 In our rural area, there are many senior citizens and low-income people that need some financial assistance in order to get this important surgery done for their pet(s).
 Local veterinarians, Dr. Kimberly Wolfrum and Ferdinand Veterinary Clinic both accept ARF vouchers.
-Since the launch of this program in July, 56 vouchers have been awarded.
-If interested in a spay/neuter voucher please email arf.grangeville@gmail.com or contact ARF's Voucher Program Coordinators at (208) 507-1226 or (503) 830-3751.
+If interested in a spay/neuter voucher please email arf.grangeville@gmail.com or contact ARF's Voucher Program Coordinator at (208) 451-0380.

 Transfers

 In 2020, ARF coordinated with SpokAnimal (Spokane, WA) and McPaws (McCall, ID) to help us find adoptive homes for animals in foster care.
 Also, when individuals contact ARF trying to find homes for cats/kittens/dogs/puppies in their care, if these animals don’t get adopted locally, ARF helps coordinate the transfer of these animals to shelters where they can be adopted.
 We are grateful for the coordination of our partner shelters to help us find homes for animals in need.
-We transferred 271 cats/kittens/dogs/puppies to our partner shelters in 2020.
-If you are interested in having ARF help you find a home, please contact ARF via email at arf.grangeville@gmail.com or ARF's Transfer Coordinators at (503) 830-3751 or (208) 507-1226.
+We transferred 1022 cats/kittens/dogs/puppies to our partner shelters since 2020.
+If you are interested in having ARF help you find a home, please contact ARF via email at arf.grangeville@gmail.com.

 Pet Medical Financial Assistance

-This is a new program ARF is implementing.
-This program is being established to help low-income individuals with pet emergency medical financial assistance when they can't pay.
-Please contact ARF via email at arf.grangeville@gmail.com or ARF's Medical Support Coordinators at (503) 830-3751 or (208) 507-1226.
+This program was established to help low-income individuals with pet emergency medical financial assistance when they can't pay.
+Please contact ARF via email at arf.grangeville@gmail.com

 City of Grangeville Dog Pound Contract

-This is a new program ARF is implementing.
 This program helps found and unclaimed dogs impounded by the Grangeville City Police.
-Please contact ARF via email at arf.grangeville@gmail.com or ARF's Dog Pound Coordinators at (208) 507-1226 or (503) 830-3751.
+Please contact ARF via email at arf.grangeville@gmail.com or call (208) 451-0380